jaimetur/PhotoMigrator/help/1-command-line-interface.md

               The Tool will look for all Assets within <INPUT_FOLDER> and will upload them into the selected Photo client.
               You must provide the Photo client using the mandatory argument '--client'.
-              - The Tool will create a new Album per each Subfolder found in 'Albums' subfolder and all assets inside each subfolder will be associated to a new Album in the selected Photo client with the same name as the subfolder.
+              - The Tool will create a new Album per each Subfolder found in '<ALBUMS_FOLDER>' subfolder and all assets inside each subfolder will be associated to a new Album in the selected Photo client with the same name as the subfolder.
               - If the argument '-AlbFolder, --albums-folders <ALBUMS_FOLDER>' is also passed, then